jedfarm/zipgrade/README.md

 REQUIREMENTS:
 - Have Microsoft Outlook installed and working on the local machine.
 - In ZipGrade, when entering the students' data, make sure that their emails go in the field External ID.

+KNOWN LIMITATIONS:
-- (Tested only on Windows so far).
+- Tested only on Windows so far.
+- eMail.bas Tested only for the standard format in Export as .csv (Zipgrade)

 How to install:
 - First, download the repository (as a .zip file) and unzip it into a known location.